consoledotdev/home/content/website-monitoring/uptrends.md

 date: 2022-01-31T07:00:00+00:00
 draft: false
 summary:
-  Uptrends can run complex transaction workflows and monitor websites from more than 200 global regions.
+  Uptrends can run complex transaction monitoring workflows and monitor websites from more than 200 global regions.
 Read our review of Uptrends - a website monitoring tool.
 metaDescription:
-  Uptrends can run complex transaction workflows and monitor websites from more than 200 global regions.
+  Uptrends can run complex transaction monitoring workflows and monitor websites from more than 200 global regions.
 Read our review of Uptrends - a website monitoring tool.
 headerType: fixed